 The American Dream for most of the last century consisted of a house, two cars, two and a half children, a good job, and a retirement package awaiting us in the golden years of retirement.

-Unfortunately, not everyone has been able to save enough money for their retirement, so they'll be relying heavily on the Social Security benefits due to them.
+October 1 is International Day for Older Persons.
+Not everyone has been able to save enough money for their retirement, so they'll be relying heavily on the Social Security benefits due to them.

 A shortfall in savings may be setting many American up for a dystopian future.
 The average personal savings rate in America is just over half of what people should be putting away.